 Since 1993, the Discovery Center and Herpetarium have been a favorite zoo destination.
 The Herpetarium is home to cold-blooded animals: reptiles, amphibians, and fish.
 Don’t miss the green anaconda, the largest snake species in the world, or the Aldabra tortoise, the largest tortoise species on the planet!

-The Discovery Center and Herpetarium is located on the south side of the zoo near the Bridge Gate entrance.
+The Herpetarium is located on the south side of the zoo near the Bridge Gate entrance.

 North American Prairie